-Prescription omeprazole is used alone or with other medications to treat gastroesophageal reflux disease (GERD), a condition in which backward flow of acid from the stomach causes heartburn and possible injury of the esophagus (the tube between the throat and stomach).
-Prescription omeprazole is used to treat the symptoms of GERD, allow the esophagus to heal, and prevent further damage to the esophagus.
-Prescription omeprazole is also used to treat conditions in which the stomach produces too much acid such as Zollinger-Ellison syndrome.
-Prescription omeprazole is also used to treat ulcers (sores in the lining of the stomach or intestine) and it is also used with other medications to treat and prevent the return of ulcers caused by a certain type of bacteria (H. pylori).
-Nonprescription (over-the-counter) omeprazole is used to treat frequent heartburn (heartburn that occurs at least 2 or more days a week).
+Prescription omeprazole is used alone or with other medications to treat the symptoms of gastroesophageal reflux disease (GERD), a condition in which backward flow of acid from the stomach causes heartburn and possible injury of the esophagus (the tube between the throat and stomach) in adults and children 1 year of age and older.
+Prescription omeprazole is used to treat damage from GERD in adults and children 1 month of age and older.
+Prescription omeprazole is used to allow the esophagus to heal and prevent further damage to the esophagus in adults and children 1 year of age and older with GERD.
+Prescription omeprazole is also used to treat conditions in which the stomach produces too much acid such as Zollinger-Ellison syndrome in adults.
+Prescription omeprazole is also used to treat ulcers (sores in the lining of the stomach or intestine) and it is also used with other medications to treat and prevent the return of ulcers caused by a certain type of bacteria (H. pylori) in adults.
+Nonprescription (over-the-counter) omeprazole is used to treat frequent heartburn (heartburn that occurs at least 2 or more days a week) in adults.
 Omeprazole is in a class of medications called proton-pump inhibitors.
 It works by decreasing the amount of acid made in the stomach.

 How should this medicine be used?

-Prescription omeprazole comes as a delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) capsule, and packets of delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) granules for suspension (to be mixed with liquid) to take by mouth.
-Nonprescription (over-the-counter) omeprazole comes as a delayed-release capsule or tablet to take by mouth.
-The delayed-release capsules and the granules should be taken at least 1 hour before a meal.
-They are usually taken once a day before a meal but may be taken twice a day when used with other medications to eliminate H. pylori, or up to three times a day when used to treat conditions in which the stomach produces too much acid.
-The nonprescription delayed-release tablets or capsules are usually taken once a day in the morning at least 1 hour before eating for 14 days in a row.
-Additional 14-day treatments may be repeated once every 4 months if needed.
+Prescription omeprazole comes as a delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) capsule, and packets of delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) granules for suspension (to be mixed with liquid) to take by mouth or give through a feeding tube.
+Nonprescription (over-the-counter) omeprazole comes as a delayed-release tablet to take by mouth.
+Prescription omeprazole is usually taken once a day before a meal but may be taken twice a day when used with other medications to eliminate H. pylori, or up to three times a day, before meals when used to treat conditions in which the stomach produces too much acid.
+The nonprescription delayed-release tablets are usually taken once a day in the morning at least 1 hour before eating for 14 days in a row.
+If needed, additional 14-day treatments may be repeated, not more often than once every 4 months.
 To help you remember to take omeprazole, take it at around the same time(s) every day.
 Follow the directions on your prescription label or the package label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take omeprazole exactly as directed.
 Do not take more or less of it or take it more often or for a longer period of time than prescribed by your doctor or stated on the package.
-Tell your doctor if you have taken nonprescription omeprazole for a longer period of time than stated on the package.

 If you are taking the delayed-release tablets, swallow them whole with a full glass of water.
 Do not split, chew, or crush them or crush and mix them into food.